Location - Paluma Range National Park, North Queensland, Australia

 Huge slabs of polished grey-pink granite separate a series of shallow pools and flowing cascades within the bed of Nolans Gully, a tributary of Big Crystal Creek.
 Lichen-covered granite boulders can be seen above the flood level, and water-polished granite slabs line the creekbed.
 These Rockslides have long been a popular site for locals to get away from the summer heat and an alternative to the ever-popular and nearby Paradise Waterhole.

-Upstream are several private waterfalls and a once-popular place where a rope swing hung.
+Upstream a little are several private waterfalls and a once-popular place where a rope swing hung.
 See the full length of Nolan's Gully article.

 How to get there